 Minimizes Urinary Tract Infections

-This is the percent of residents who suffered from a urinary tract infection.
-Urinary tract infections are considered to be a barometer of nursing care at a nursing home.
-UTI's are often the result of lower quality nursing care.
+This gauges the percent of long-term stay patients who suffered from a urinary tract infection.
+UTI's may be a sign of lower quality nursing care.
 Nevertheless, this datapoint may also be skewed for some nursing homes due to varying reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication